Securing Consensus from Long-Range Attacks through Collaboration: Malicious Attacks

-In our \PoC{} protocol, identifying malicious miners responsible for $\ShiftRound$ shifts is a trivial task for honest miners.
-When a miner \Miner{} receives a valid nonce for the $\BlockHeight$-th block in shift round $\ShiftRound$ ($1 \leq \ShiftRound \leq \f{\Miners{}}$), it identifies malicious miners based on the slice containing the valid nonce.
-Let $\Slice{j}$ be the slice, then:
+In \PoC{}, identifying malicious miners responsible for $\ShiftRound$ shifts is a trivial task for honest miners.
+When a miner $\Miner_{i}$ receives a valid nonce for the $\BlockHeight$-th block in shift round $\ShiftRound$ ($1 \leq \ShiftRound \leq \f{\Miners{}}$), it identifies malicious miners based on the slice containing the valid nonce.
+Let $\Slice{j}$ be the slice, then $\Miner_{i}$ looks into the genesis block to find the initial assignment of the slice.
+Using this information, $\Miner_{i}$ determines the miners who held this slice in subsequent $\ShiftRound - 1$ rounds and adds these miners to the set of malicious miners $\Miners_{mal}$.